remotestorage/remotestorage.js/README.md

 Planned: IE 8 & 9 (please [help with this](https://groups.google.com/d/topic/unhosted/Xk1hJMr9i9c/discussion)!).

-## Version and license
+## License
-This is version 0.5.6 of the library, and you can use it under AGPL or MIT license - whatever floats your boat.
+You can use this library under AGPL or MIT license - whatever floats your boat.
 Pull requests are very welcome (if you're not on github you can email them to michiel at unhosted.org).
 To build:

     cd build
     node build.js